daryllxd/lifelong-learning/self-improvement/books/your-brain-at-work-david-rock.md

   - Normalizing: when you don't have complete mental maps for things yet, you use your stage a lot. ***This is why doing change is so hard: doing things differently can bring about a negative spiral that can feel overwhelming.*** Just tell yourself that it's normal to feel overwhelmed in the first few weeks of a new job.
   - Reordering information: you can put on a positive spin on things by reconfiguring what's going on.
   - Repositioning: taking another person's perspective and changing the context through which you view a situation.
+  - Someone who could not regulate his emotions well would last about an hour in most jobs.
+You can be calm in any situation, as long as you can reappraise.
+  - Almost always, you can reposition things with appraisal.
+- Is success at work based on the ability to make up false interpretations of the world instead of dealing with reality?
+- Apparently, happy people perform better at many type of work.
+So, basically, yes?
+- ***All the brain can know, it knows from inside itself.*** - Walter Freeman.
+All the interpretations of the world are just that, interpretations your brain has made, and ultimately just yours--then having a choice about which interpretation you might use at any moment makes more sense.
+- Problem with reappraisal: expensive.
+You have to generate alternate modes of thinking and hold those things in your mind.
+Then you choose the alternative interpretation that makes the most sense, and keep focused on that.
+- ***This is why it's easier to reappraise with someone else (a mentor, coach, career counselor).***
+- Humor = reappraisal.
+It's much easier to see options when you laugh at an otherwise tough situation.
+- ***It's not you, it's your brain.
+You can't think of a complex work situation and walk around the house at the same time.
+It's not you, it's your brain.
+You can't learn to do anything new and complex without your limbic system firing up from uncertainty.
+It's not you, it's your brain.
+You can't go into a meeting at four o'clock and expect yourself and everyone else to come up with brilliant ideas, it's not you or them, it's your brain.***

+- Certainty is a primary reward or threat for the brain.
+- Autonomy, the feeling of control, is another primary reward or threat for the brain.
+- People who reappraise more appear to live better lives.

+- Find ways to create choice and a perception of autonomy whenever you can.
+- Practice reappraisal early when you feel a strong emotion coming on.
+You can reappraise by reinterpreting an event, reordering your values, or normalizing an event, or repositioning your perspective.
+- When you're at the point of managing internal stressors, just think, "That's just my brain."

+### Scene 9: When Expectations Get Out of Control

+- The excitement about potentially winning creates arousal in your limbic system.
+- The expectation of reward has an impact on your brain.
+- Your brain orients toward events, people, and information that connects to what you have valued positively.
+- Expectations alter perception.
+People see what they expect to see, and not see what they are not expecting.
+- The brain is built to avoid threat, and so people tend to work hard to reinterpret events to meet their expectations.
+- Positive expectations produce a reduction in perceived pain that rivals the effects of an analgesic dose of morphine.
+- Underpromising: unexpected rewards release more dopamine than expected ones.
+What's bad is expecting a reward and not getting it.
+- When dopamine levels are too low, the number of connections per second in the brain fails.
+- You need a good level of dopamine to hold an idea in your prefrontal cortex.
+Obviously you need to be interested in something to learn it.
+- The best way to manage your expectations is to start to pay attention to them.
+- Unmet expectations: bad.
+- Pay additional attention to positive expectations you know will be met for sure.
+- Great athletes don't get overexcited about winning, as this ruins their concentration.